Although it is easy to focus on the rare birds of the world, the birds that frequent our backyards here in North America are just as fascinating.

 3. Mourning Dove

-A mourning dove perched on a telephone wire is ubiquitous across North America.
+Mourning doves can often be seen perched on telephone wires across North America.
 They are a beautiful tan with grey-edged wings and black flecks.

 Mourning doves enjoy a range of habitats, including urban areas, farms, grasslands, and wooded areas.
 A single pair can nest six times a year, producing up to twelve offspring.
 This allows the mourning dove population to remain stable despite urban pressures and hunting.